 What is a lens scale?

-As using the lens scale method to focus in low light relies on your ability to judge distance, use a wide angle if possible and a narrow aperture to give yourself some wiggle room – in other words, greater depth of field.
+As using the lens scale method to focus in low light relies on your ability to judge distance, use a wide angle if possible and a narrow aperture to give yourself some wiggle room for sharp photos – in other words, greater depth of field.

 Tips for using zone focusing

 To fully understand how to use the lens scale, you must first become familiar with how depth of field works.